Arapahoe Basin: Lifts

+Arapahoe Basin has a total of six chairlifts, and three surface lifts.
+All of the chairlifts at the resort are manufactured by Leitner-Poma, with most of the lift fleet being modernized throughout most of the 2010's.
+The oldest chairlift on the mountain is the Zuma quad, which was built in 2007.

 Resort Historical Opening and Closing Dates During Snowmaking Era

 Arapahoe Basin and Loveland compete yearly for the #RaceToOpen.
 Ski enthusiasts from around the world watch to see who will open first.
 Below are the opening dates during the Snowmaking Era.